Infusion therapy with fluid and volume replacement solutions

 Extension line enabling syringe connection to patient access

 TIVA in itself does not support post-operative pain management, however if used in a multimodal pain management approach such as in combination with regional anesthesia, continued analgesia can be provided.
-If no regional anesthesia is conducted or if post-operative pain can be managed via the infusion of IV analgesics, the same smart pump can immediately be switched over to this therapy thus helping to improve patient satisfaction.
+If no regional anesthesia is conducted or if post-operative pain can be managed via the infusion of IV analgesics, the same syringe pump can immediately be switched over to this therapy thus helping to improve patient satisfaction.

 - Total Intravenous Anesthesia using a target controlled infusion – A pocket reference’, College of Anesthesiologists, Academy of Medicine Malaysia (retrieved 07.10.15).